Wallace-GS/face-censoring/README.md

 Okay, it may not be super useful in this context but it's pretty cool.
 And check it out, here's a puppy! (it only works on humans :sweat_smile:)

+_If you would like to see it in action, make sure you go to chrome://flags/ and enable 'Experimental Web Platform' features.
+Then head on over to https://wallace-gs.github.io/face-censoring/_

 ![censored face & pup](./censor.gif)